TedSpinks/terraform-aks/examples/aks_cluster_with_byo_vnet/README.md

 terraform import azurerm_resource_provider_registration.azure_cni_overlay /subscriptions/$SUBSCRIPTION_ID/providers/Microsoft.ContainerService
 ```

 So, is this manual importing of state an improvement over the `az` CLI commands?
 I guess the answer depends on how you're deploying your Terraform.
-For me, having to manually import the state presents more challenges than running the `az` command.
+For me, having to manually import the state presents more challenges than running the `az` commands.
 For more background/info on this issue, you can read up on it [here](https://discuss.hashicorp.com/t/how-to-enable-azure-preview-feature/43977) and [here](https://stackoverflow.com/questions/74659956/to-enable-preview-feature-of-azure-resource-provider).